Lauren Cooper: Other appearances

 On 16 March 2007, Tate appeared twice on Comic Relief as Lauren.
 Guests in the sketches included David Tennant.
 Tennant plays her new English teacher, Mr. Logan, who after being goaded by Lauren for his Scottish accent and resemblance to The Doctor, is finally pushed over the edge when she asks him if he fancies Billie Piper.
-He threatens to fail her, and Lauren proceeds to do her "Am I bovvered?" routine in Shakespearean style "Amest I bovvered, forsooth?" with many other famous lines changed "looketh at my face" followed by a recitation of Sonnet 130 off the top of her head ending with a definitive "Bite me alien boy".
-Mr. Logan then reveals he actually is the Doctor, as he produces the sonic screwdriver from inside his jacket and turns her into a 5" Rose Tyler action figure with it, misquoting Romeo and Juliet by saying "A Rose by any other name would smell as sweet".
+He threatens to fail her in the entire module, and later to call her parents, and Lauren proceeds to do her "Am I bovvered?" routine in Shakespearean style "Amest I bovvered, forsooth?" with many other famous lines changed "looketh at my face" followed by a recitation of Sonnet 130 off the top of her head ending with a definitive "Bite me alien boy".
+Unable to put up with Lauren's belligerence any longer, Mr. Logan then reveals he is indeed the Doctor, as he produces the sonic screwdriver from inside his jacket and turns her into a 5" Rose Tyler action figure with it, misquoting Romeo and Juliet by saying "A Rose by any other name would smell as sweet".
 The figure proclaims that it "still ain't bovvered".
 Tony Blair also makes a cameo appearance, when Lauren is on work experience at Downing Street.
 Upon Lauren attempting to tell Blair who the most famous person she had met was, he asks her if he is "bovvered", much to the astonishment of Lauren.
 He then instructs her to "look at his face" and acknowledge that "no part of it is bovvered".
 He then orders her out of his office, prompting Lauren to shout back that the most famous person she has met is Ross Kemp.